 You are walking around the mall with a friend and all of a sudden:

 An incredibly edgy black dress winks at you from the shop window.
-You know that by wearing it, you will look like the next Kate Moss.
+You know that you will look like the next Kate Moss by wearing it.
 You have to walk inside…

 Stop right there.

 Let’s rewind here.
 What happened?
-First of all, if you are trying to save money, why are you at the mall in the first place?
+If you are trying to save money, why are you at the mall in the first place?
 Second: don’t spend money.

 What I mean by that is that if you are trying to save money, you should never hit the buy now button.